Phonautograph: Recovered sounds

 One phonautogram, created on April 9, 1860, was revealed to be a 20-second recording of the French folk song "Au clair de la lune".
 It was initially played at double the original recording speed and believed to be the voice of a woman or child.
 However, further recordings were uncovered, accompanied by notes Scott de Martinville made that inadvertently identified himself as the speaker.
 At the correct speed, the voice of a man, almost certainly Scott de Martinville himself, is heard singing the song very slowly.
 Also recovered were two 1860 recordings of "Vole, petite abeille" ("Fly, Little Bee"), a lively song from a comic opera.
 Previously, the earliest known recording of vocal music was an 1888 Edison wax cylinder phonograph recording of a Handel choral concert.

 A phonautogram containing the opening lines of Torquato Tasso's pastoral drama Aminta has also been found.
 Probably recorded in April or May 1860, this phonautogram is the earliest known recording of intelligible spoken words to be played back, predating Frank Lambert's 1878 talking clock recording.
 Earlier recordings, made in 1857, 1854, and 1853, also contain Scott de Martinville's voice but are unintelligible because of their low quality, brevity, and irregularity of speed.
 Only one of these recordings, the 1857 cornet scale recording, was restored and made intelligible.

-Édouard-Léon Scott de Martinville

-Édouard-Léon Scott de Martinville (1817–1879) was a French inventor and typographer who sought to develop a method for capturing sound for visual study.
-Despite his innovation with the phonautograph, he received little recognition during his lifetime, and his work was largely forgotten until the early 21st century.
-The rediscovery and playback of his recordings have since restored his place in the narrative of sound recording history, acknowledging him as an important precursor to later breakthroughs in audio technology.